Heapsort: Comparison with other sorts

-Heapsort primarily competes with quicksort, another very efficient general purpose in-place comparison-based sort algorithm.
+Heapsort primarily competes with quicksort, another very efficient general purpose in-place unstable comparison-based sort algorithm.

 Heapsort's primary advantages are its simple, non-recursive code, minimal auxiliary storage requirement, and reliably good performance: its best and worst cases are within a small constant factor of each other, and of the theoretical lower bound on comparison sorts.
 While it cannot do better than O(n log n) for pre-sorted inputs, it does not suffer from quicksort's O(n^{2}) worst case, either.

-(The latter can be avoided with careful implementation, but that makes quicksort far more complex, and one of the most popular solutions, introsort, uses heapsort for the purpose.)
+Real-world quicksort implementations use a variety of heuristics to avoid the worst case, but that makes their implementation far more complex, and implementations such as introsort and pattern-defeating quicksort use heapsort as a last-resort fallback if they detect degenerate behaviour.
+Thus, their worst-case performance is slightly worse than if heapsort had been used from the beginning.

-Its primary disadvantages are its poor locality of reference and its inherently serial nature; the accesses to the implicit tree are widely scattered and mostly random, and there is no straightforward way to convert it to a parallel algorithm.
+Heapsort's primary disadvantages are its poor locality of reference and its inherently serial nature; the accesses to the implicit tree are widely scattered and mostly random, and there is no straightforward way to convert it to a parallel algorithm.

-This makes it popular in embedded systems, real-time computing, and systems concerned with maliciously chosen inputs, such as the Linux kernel.
-It is also a good choice for any application which does not expect to be bottlenecked on sorting.
+The worst-case performance guarantees make heapsort popular in real-time computing, and systems concerned with maliciously chosen inputs such as the Linux kernel.
+The combination of small implementation and dependably "good enough" performance make it popular in embedded systems, and generally any application where sorting is not a performance bottleneck.
+E.g. heapsort is ideal for sorting a list of filenames for display, but a database management system would probably want a more aggressively optimized sorting algorithm.

 A well-implemented quicksort is usually 2–3 times faster than heapsort.
 Although quicksort requires fewer comparisons, this is a minor factor.
 (Results claiming twice as many comparisons are measuring the top-down version; see .)
 The main advantage of quicksort is its much better locality of reference: partitioning is a linear scan with good spatial locality, and the recursive subdivision has good temporal locality.
 With additional effort, quicksort can also be implemented in mostly branch-free code, and multiple CPUs can be used to sort subpartitions in parallel.
 Thus, quicksort is preferred when the additional performance justifies the implementation effort.

 The other major O(n log n) sorting algorithm is merge sort, but that rarely competes directly with heapsort because it is not in-place.
 Merge sort's requirement for Ω(n) extra space (roughly half the size of the input) is usually prohibitive except in the situations where merge sort has a clear advantage: